When a Neighbor Damages or Destroys Your Tree

 Some states have specific statutes that provide for additional damages if someone intentionally damages your tree.
 For example, in Mississippi, if someone deliberately injures your tree, you can sue the violator for an additional amount that is double the amount of your actual damages.

 Other states don't have a specific damages statute for intentional harm to trees.
 However, tree owners in these states might be able to sue for punitive damages (an extra amount over and above actual damages) if the conduct of the person who damaged the tree was especially outrageous or malicious.

 What happens if the tree owner already received partial compensation from an insurance company?

 If your tree was damaged or destroyed and an insurance company compensated you for part of the loss, you must subtract this amount from any other damage claim (in a lawsuit for example), unless you are required to repay the insurance company.

 In most states, deliberately injuring a tree is not a crime.
-About 15 states do have statutes that make intentional tree damage a crime resulting in a fine or jail sentence.
-But even if your state doesnt have a specific statute addressing intentional tree damage, a prosecutor could rely on general criminal statutes -- such as those related to theft or property damage -- to bring a criminal prosecution for intentional harm to a tree.
+A minority of states do have statutes that make intentional tree damage a crime resulting in a fine or jail sentence.
+But even if your state doesn't have a specific statute addressing intentional tree damage, a prosecutor could rely on general criminal statutes -- such as those related to theft or property damage -- to bring a criminal prosecution for intentionally harming a tree.

 As a practical matter, however, prosecutors rarely go after people who damage trees in residential situations.
 Criminal prosecution is more likely in scenarios involving the timber industry or the Christmas tree business.